7.9 C

 No menu items!

-Lots noted that Latvia and the UK share a very similar views on security challenges and how they should be addressed, first and foremost in the context of Russia’s full-scale invasion of Ukraine and its impact on the security situation in NATO – in particular in the Alliance’s Eastern flank.
+The ambassador went on to say that Latvia and the UK share very similar views about security challenges and how they should be addressed.
+Of paramount importance is Russia’s full-scale invasion of Ukraine and the way in which this impacts NATO’s security, particularly along the eastern flank of the alliance.

-“We can be proud that Latvia, together with the United Kingdom and 14 other partner countries, is forming the drone coalition to provide much-needed unmanned aerial vehicles for Ukraine’s defense.
-It is also an opportunity to develop and use the technologies and products of our defense industry companies,” said Lots, adding that Latvia’s participation in the UK-led Joint Expeditionary Force (JEF), which brings together 10 partner countries and is focused on providing a rapid response capability, including with a view to Northern Europe and the Baltic region, is equally important.
+“We can be proud that Latvia joins with the United Kingdom and 14 other partner countries to organise the drone coalition which provides much-needed unmanned aerial vehicles for Ukraine’s defence,” Lots explains.
+“This is also a chance to develop and use the technologies and products of our own defence industry enterprises.”
+The ambassador adds that Latvia’s participation in the UK-led Joint Expeditionary Force (JEF) with 10 partner countries is focused on rapid response capabilities, including in Northern Europe and the Baltic region.
+This, he says, is of equal importance.

-Lots also noted that the embassy’s work will continue to focus on the needs of Latvians in the UK.
-He stresses that the UK, which is home to least 144,000 Latvian nationals, is the most important country in terms of the Latvian diaspora.
+Lots also told LETA that the embassy will continue to focus on the needs of Latvians in the UK – at least 144,000 of them are resident there.
+This makes Britain the most important country in terms of the Latvian diaspora.

-According to data available to the Foreign Ministry, there are at least 95 official and unofficial Latvian diaspora organizations in the UK – associations, religious congregations, schools, folklore groups, choirs, dance groups, charities and sports clubs, said Lots.
+Latvia’s Foreign Ministry reports that there are at least 95 official and unofficial Latvian organisations in the UK, including associations, religious congregations, schools, folklore groups, choirs, dance groups, charities and sports clubs, Lots said at the conclusion of the interview.

 Source: BNS